The Tear, Dijah, Varas

 "At least you didn't get sun burnt this time."

-"That's for sure.", she answered smiling, looking at her pale skin.
+She smiled, looking at her pale skin.

 "I hope it doesn't last, your mother would be disappointed to celebrate her birthday on a rainy night."